 Some plugins are not compatible with the WPML Advanced Translation Editor or Classic Translation Editor.
 When translating content from these plugins, you need to translate your site manually.
 You can also use this process to create different designs in different languages for a page or post.

-Please note that you can only use manual translation if you translate the page or post yourself rather than use a professional translation service or local translators.
+In either case, you can only use manual translation if you translate the page or post yourself rather than use a professional translation service or local translators.

-- In the Use the WordPress Editor to translate pop-up dialog that appears, select This page option.
+- In the pop-up dialog that appears, select This page.

-- In the Language meta-box, select the Duplicate checkbox, and then click Duplicate.
+- In the Language meta box, select the Duplicate checkbox, and then click Duplicate.
 This will duplicate the page in the selected secondary language.

 - Click on the pencil icon to edit the page in the other language.
 You may have to click Show to get your translation to show up.